JohnDCC/source_one/README.md

 # QuadRacer Honey Source (source_one)
 Open Source FPV Drone Frame project initiated by Team BlackSheep, modified by QuadRacer.
+QuadRacer firmly believe that Open Source is a good thing and the design of the SOURCE ONE has some great features.

 # QuadRacer Changes
 Changed Base Plate and Cross plate to: